ualib/agda-algebras/README.md

 bundle exec jekyll serve --watch --incremental
 ```

-This causes jekyll to serve the web pages locally so we can inspect them by pointing a browser to [127.0.0.1:4000](http://127.0.0.1:4000).
+This causes jekyll to serve the web pages locally so we can inspect them by pointing a browser to the local server at [http://127.0.0.1:4000](http://127.0.0.1:4000).

 --------------------------------

-### Troubleshooting
+## Troubleshooting

 Please [email William](mailto:williamdemeo@gmail.com) if you have any questions or problems using the UALib.